 September 11, 2001, is a date marked forever in American history.
 On a cloudless morning in New York City, two hijacked aircraft plowed into the twin towers of the World Trade Center.

-But God does not speak like this today, so across the country pastors searched the Scriptures as we tried to discern how best to apply the Word of God to this extraordinary event.
+God has not given us the answer to these questions, so across the country pastors searched the Scriptures as we tried to discern how best to apply the Word of God to this extraordinary event.
 It was different for the prophets.
 They stood in the counsel of God and received His Word directly.
-They knew what God was doing and were able to say, “Thus says the Lord…”
+They knew what God was doing and were able to say, “Thus says the Lord.”

 Isaiah, one of the best-known prophets, spoke the Word of God over a period of more than sixty years.
 His ministry spanned the reigns of four kings: Uzziah, Jotham, Ahaz, and Hezekiah (Isaiah 1:1).